-EIG or the Endurance International Group is currently one of the worlds largest web hosting companies, it is owned by Accel-KKR and GS Capital Partners.
+EIG or the Endurance International Group is currently one of the world’s largest web hosting companies, it is owned by Accel-KKR and GS Capital Partners.
 EIG’s web hosting is compromised of a handful of smaller companies.

-A Small Orange
+- A Small Orange

-Berry Information Systems
+- Berry Information Systems

-Cloud by IX
+- Cloud by IX

-IX Web Hosting
+- IX Web Hosting

-Networks Web Hosting
+- Networks Web Hosting

-You may recognize some of the names on the list FatCow, HostGator, Site5, Bluehost – these were (keyword where) a cheap hosting platform that performed relatively good with decent support and uptime rates.
+You may recognize some of the names on the list FatCow, HostGator, Site5, Bluehost – these were (keyword were) a cheap hosting platform that performed relatively good with decent support and uptime rates.
 But that was then…

 Yes, this does occur with other companies as they get bought and merged with larger parent companies, it’s inevitable.
 However Fool me once, shame on you; fool me twice, shame on me.

 Several clients (companies and people) use or had used a couple of the companies listed above.
-However, as years passed many if not all the clients began to have site stopping issues ranging from the host (Site5) changing the php version which broke legacy code to general server downtime (which can happen but if it does once a month, thats a bit much).
+However, as years passed many if not all the clients began to have site stopping issues ranging from the host (Site5) changing the PHP version which broke legacy code to general server downtime (which can happen but if it does once a month, that’s a bit much).

 I pushed forward and found that the client had received an email stating their account had been shut down for non-payment for an invoice on January in 2014.
-The clients have auto billing on, and I know their accounts are up to date.
+The clients have auto-billing on, and I know their accounts are up to date.
 So I called Site5’s customer service.

-After a bit of waiting (around 20 – 25 minutes) I spoke to a representative who confirmed that all login accounts sans the primary account holder had been deleted.
+After a bit of waiting (around 20 – 25 minutes), I spoke to a representative who confirmed that all login accounts sans the primary account holder had been deleted.
 Not disabled, deleted, which was why my login no longer worked.

-We continued to be unable to login with the primary login credentials and on my end initiating a forgot password email was continuing to generate the same “email not found” error, that had presented earlier.
+We continued to be unable to login with the primary login credentials and on my end initiating a forgotten password email was continuing to generate the same “email not found” error, that had presented earlier.
 The rep then tried to initiate a forgot password email to send to the client, but his system wouldn’t send it out.
 After a bit of work, he then manually changed it.

 After a bit of back and forth (and confusion), I found that they had changed the login page.
-Finally, I was able to gain access to login and thats all that mattered, especially since now the clients emails were again working.
+Finally, I was able to gain access to login, and that’s all that mattered, especially since now the client’s emails were again working.

 However, since we had manually set the password, the first item todo would be to update the password.
 It updated instantly and without any issue, however, upon trying to log back in I again was locked out with login errors.